Andrea/andrea.github.io/_posts/2014-01-20-standing-desk-day-by-day.markdown

 I decided to keep a mini journal with updates about having a standing desk, I figure a lot of people are thinking about it (like I was) and it might be handy to have this information.

 ## Day 1
-Today is the first day I am using as standing desk as described in [this article][lifehacker].
+Today is the first day I am using as standing desk as described in [this article](http://iamnotaprogrammer.com/Ikea-Standing-desk-for-22-dollars.html) .
 It's been exciting "building" this.

 I used the desk without the shelf for about 4.5 hours two days ago and I was tired (though I had a long run before that, so that might be the reason).
 I used it without the shelf